Legitimate Interests under the GDPR

 So while it uses very similar language to Article 13 of PECR, the reliance on implied consent will, I am sure, be more difficult.
 What is clear is that the legitimate interests in relation to direct marketing certainly do not extend into direct marketing by electronic means covered by PECR including email, SMS, fax, telephone, and social media.

-The assumption that personal data processed for direct marketing purposes do not need to based on the prior consent of the data subject is well founded but this clearly does not extend to direct marketing activities using electronic communications such as email where valid consent remains and will continue to remain a qualifying condition for unsolicited direct marketing communications – “unsolicited” meaning anything that was not specifically asked for.
+The assumption that personal data processed for direct marketing purposes do not need to be based on the prior consent of the data subject is well founded but this clearly does not extend to direct marketing activities using electronic communications such as email where valid consent remains and will continue to remain a qualifying condition for unsolicited direct marketing communications – “unsolicited” meaning anything that was not specifically asked for.

 Philip Brining 23rd August 2017

 The information provided in this document is for guidance only and does not constitute legal or professional advice.
 Always consult a suitably qualified lawyer who is licensed to give legal advice on any specific legal problem or matter.
-Data Protection People assumes no responsibility for information contained in this document and disclaims all liability in respect of such information.
+Data Protection People assumes no responsibility for the information contained in this document and disclaims all liability in respect of such information.

 Regulation (EU) 2016/679 of the European Parliament and the Council of 27th April 2016.